 “Your sister is going to be home for dinner.”

-“Oh yeah, that’s right,” Jason recalled.
-“I was wondering when she was going to come and see us, school’s been out long enough.”
+“Oh yeah, that’s right,” Jason remembered.
+“I was wondering when she was going to come and see us.
+School’s been out long enough.”

 “She took a charter bus trip with her friends to the Grand Canyon.”

-“It’s called Green Turtle, or something like that.
+“I don’t think it’s anything fancy, it’s called Green Turtle or something like that.
 The way she described it it sounded kind of hippie-ish.”

-“Just as long as there are no crazy people on board,” mother said.
-“I told Kathy that if she wants to travel and see the world she should do it while she’s still young.”
+“Just as long as there are no crazy people on board,” mother said warily.
+“I did tell Kathy that if she wants to travel and see the world she should do it while she’s still young.”

 “She said by three or four.
 I’m making chicken enchiladas, she says she’s taking a break from red meat.”